تازہ ترین ویڈیوز

-We hope you and your student(s) enjoyed learning about George Washington Carver!
-If you want even more information, head over to our website and download one of our many free lesson plans, full of activities, worksheets, and more!
+We hope you and your student(s) enjoyed learning about this famous monument!
+If you want even more information, head over to our website and download one of our many free high-interest reading lesson plans, full of activities, worksheets, and more!

-What you will learn in Who Is Benjamin Franklin?:
+What you will learn in Lincoln Memorial for Kids:

 Thank you for watching and learning with us!
 We’re constantly releasing new content and videos, so click that “Subscribe” button and you’ll get notified.